daiaventureira/bookShelf/README.md

 ```bash
  $ git clone git@github.com:daiaventureira/bookShelf.git
 ```
-* Next step is to run the following commnands in your terminal inside the file bookShelf:
+* Next step is to run the followings commands in your terminal inside the file bookShelf:

 ```bash
  $ npm install